Kiprian Borisevich: Life

 The Sobor of Bishops elected him Bishop of Washington, D.C. and suffragan to the Metropolitan with residence in St. Tikhon's Monastery, South Canaan, Pennsylvania.
-Bishop Kiprian is also Rector of St. Tikhon's Seminary in South Canaan.
+Bishop Kiprian was also Rector of St. Tikhon's Seminary in South Canaan.

 Subsequently, in 1964 Bp.
 Kiprian was elected Bishop of Philadelphia and Pennsylvania.
 In 1970, Bp.
 Kiprian was elevated to Archbishop and served as a member of the Lesser Synod of Bishops and as chairman of the Department of External Affairs.

 In 1970, he was elevated to the dignity of Archbishop and served as a member of the Lesser Synod of Bishops and Chairman of the Department of External Affairs.

 On December 14, 1980, he reposed in the Lord.
 He was buried at St. Tikhon's Monastery in South Canaan, Pennsylvania.